bonigarcia/webdrivermanager/README.md

 -Dwdm.marionetteDriverVersion=0.6.2
 ```

+If no version is specified, WebDriverManager sends a request to the server hosting the binary.
+In order to avoid this request and check if any binary has been previously downloaded, the key `wdm.forceCache` can be used.

 ### Known Issues

 Some of the binaries (Opera and Marionette) are hosted on GitHub.
 When several consecutive requests are made by WebDriverManager, GitHub servers return an **HTTP 403 error** response as follows: